 Data analyst: A data analyst works to gather, clean, and interpret data and create data models.
-Data analysts can work in a variety of different industries, including business, science, and healthcare.
+Data analysts can work in a variety of different industries, including business, science, and health care.

 Data engineer: Data engineers work to create and maintain data infrastructure.
 This can include data warehouses, data pipelines, and other forms of organizing data that analysts can use to make predictions or other interpretations.
 Big data engineers do this with software that allows them to maneuver large volumes of data.

 Data scientist: A data scientist generally uses mathematical or statistical knowledge to build algorithms, models, and other analytical tools to help organize and interpret data.

-Business intelligence analyst: Business intelligence analysts parse business data like sales information or customer engagement metrics to form insights into how a business is performing.
+Business intelligence analyst: Business intelligence analysts parse business data like sales information or customer engagement metrics to form actionable insights into how a business is performing.

 Marketing analyst: Marketing researchers or analysts harvest information about current or potential customers, market conditions, or competitor activities.
 The data collected is then used to understand how a business can respond through marketing tactics or product adjustments.

-Learning to incorporate big data into your career can bring you fresh insights into your work, and data is likely only to continue to grow in importance.
+Learning to incorporate big data into your career can bring fresh insights into your work, and data is likely only to continue to grow in importance.
 Several courses online can help you get started.

 Learn to navigate your way around big data and get a grasp on Hadoop with UC San Diego’s course on Big Data.